SA Canegrowers’ Development priorities

 SA Canegrowers is now in the process of launching its Provident Fund which is aimed at further improving the economic and financial security of sugarcane growers across the sector.

-Women are key actors in South Africa’s sugarcane farming industry and now in a move to formalise their role in the sector the ratification of a grower cooperative is under way.
+Women are key actors in South Africa’s sugarcane farming industry and now in a move to formalise their role in the sector the formalisation of a grower cooperative is under way.

-In 2018 the very first conference for women in sugarcane was hosted by SA Canegrowers where a Non-Profit-Company was established.
+In 2018 the very first conference for women in sugarcane was hosted by SA Canegrowers where a not-for profit was launched.

-In 2020 a secondary cooperative was agreed to be created named Vukani Women SA Canegrowers’ Secondary Cooperative (VWSSC).
-This secondary cooperative is now in the process of registration and formalisation with primary cooperatives established in each of the country’s 14 mills areas.
+In 2020 a secondary cooperative was formed named Vukani Women SA Canegrowers’ Secondary Cooperative (VWSSC).
+This secondary cooperative is now in the process of registered and formalised with primary cooperatives established in each of the country’s 14 mills areas.

-Small scale grower, Mavis Gabela was recently elected Chairperson of VWSSC with each mill area represented by women who are in possession of a grower code, are small scale and land reform growers in the industry.
+Small scale grower, Mavis Gabela was recently elected Chairwoman of VWSSC with each mill area represented by women who are in possession of a grower code, are land reform or small scale growers in the industry.

 The specific functions of VWSSC are to: